symball/docker-quick-stack/README.md

 - Web infrastructure in a box (NGINX, PHP, MySQL, COUCHDB, ELK)
 - A toolchain image that provides tools you will need as a developer

+This stack doesn't require moving any project files, they should be stored separately.
+I have included some of the notes from a knowledge sharing session as a short reference to Docker in general after the instructions.

 ## Usage

+*IMPORTANT NOTE* - If this is the first time you are using this repository, please look through the `docker-compose.yml` and `docker-compose-developer-php7.yml` files before running any of the below commands and follow the instructions included.

 You have the following options which act as very simple proxy commands to the docker daemon.